 - REV = the revaluation factor between the Relevant Date and the April immediately before the date of retirement. - ERF = where the member retires in ill-health the relevant factor should be used from Table B1; for all other cases Table B2 should be used.
-The factors in these tables are copies of the factors contained in the current "Pension Debit" guidance note issued by the Secretary of State or the current "Early Retirement" guidance. - 2.26 The pension offset to be applied if the member retires after normal pension age is as follows:
+The factors in these tables are copies of the factors contained in the current "Pension Debit" guidance note issued by the Scottish Ministers', or the current "Early Retirement" guidance. - 2.20 The pension offset to be applied at retirement if the member retires after normal pension age depends on whether the member was above or below normal pension age at the Relevant Date, and the two situations are covered separately as follows: - 2.20.1 Where the member was below normal pension age at the Relevant Date the pension offset at retirement is as follows:

-Pension offset at retirement after normal pension age = Pension offset × REV x (100% + LRF)
+Pension offset at retirement after normal pension age = Pension offset \times REV x (100% + LRF)